StormLS/nomly/README.md

         Launch Android Studio.
         Select "Open" (or "Open an Existing Project").
         Navigate to the root directory of the cloned/extracted project and select it.
+3. Add the downloaded google-services.json to the project under the app directory This will be required to run the Firebase features of the application.
-3. Gradle Sync: Android Studio will automatically try to sync the project with its Gradle files.
+4. Gradle Sync: Android Studio will automatically try to sync the project with its Gradle files.
 This might take a few minutes as it downloads dependencies.
 If it doesn't start automatically, look for a "Sync Now" button in the notification bar at the top of the editor.

 ## Starting the Application
 1. Connect a Device or Start an Emulator: